 - Some small towns have only one ATM provider (Mastercard or Visa), better be lucky 😉

 You don’t always have 2 very good providers per country so choose a good one (either Mastercard or Visa) that will be your main one and the other doesn’t really matter (more in case of emergency), as long as it is a free card (no monthly fees, etc.)

-Here are some examples of providers:
+Here are some examples of free or cheap card providers:

-- Caxton: UK residents
+- Caxton: for UK residents

 - Schwab Bank: US residents

 There are more and more new “neo” banks opening, the startup way so check you could find a new one in your country (Eg in France : the card Max

 When you look for your provider, just make sure they use the same conversion rate than the Mastercard and Visa exchange rate: